Scheme Interpreter

 Problem 8 (2 pt)

 Implement the make_child_frame method of the Frame class (in scheme_classes.py), which will be used to create new frames when calling user-defined procedures.
-This method takes in two arguments: formals, which is a Scheme list of symbols (ex: Pair('x', Pair('y', nil))), and vals, which is a Scheme list of values (ex: Pair(3, Pair(5, nil))).
+This method takes in two arguments: formals, which is a Scheme list of symbols (ex: Link('x', Link('y', nil))), and vals, which is a Scheme list of values (ex: Link(3, Link(5, nil))).
 It should return a new child frame with the formal parameters bound to the values.

 To do this: